 The soils nail wall not only had to retain the soils during excavation, it also had to withstand traffic loads from the adjacent alley.
 Once the soil nail wall was completed, the foundation for the basement link addition was constructed and underpinning of the church began.

-PHASE 2-Foundation Stabilization
+PHASE 2-Foundation Support

-The initial phase of the foundation stabilization consisted of reinforcing the historic sandstone block foundation by drilling through the foundation and bolting channel steel on both sides.
+The initial phase of the foundation support consisted of reinforcing the historic sandstone block foundation by drilling through the foundation and bolting channel steel on both sides.
 Welded wire fabric was then installed and both sides of the newly reinforced foundation were sprayed with shotcrete to allow the foundation to span between the underpinning elements.